-“That’s how the city works,” Cadence answered with a shrug as she attended the party celebrating the new partnership.
+“That’s how the city works,” Cadence had answered with a shrug as she’d attended the party celebrating the new partnership.
 “They had nowhere else to go anyways.
 Rinse and repeat.”

 In the middle of a toast at the aforementioned party, Francis had coyly offered to Cadence a packet of normal cigarettes and a bottle of wine.
 But after casting a glance in Olive’s direction, Cadence accepted only the wine.

 Werner appeared to be ending on a slightly more positive note.
 After extensive interviews from Ophiuchian Agents and Capricornian officials, it was decided that Werner acted appropriately in the situation regarding Ersatz and ELPIS and that he was uninvolved with Ersatz’s plan.
-A statement by the Aquarian Captain Dunya Kramer also proved his and his division’s innocence.
-The Capricornian government was ruled to be involved in the ELPIS machinations as well.
+A statement by the Aquarian Captain Dunya Kramar also proved his and his division’s innocence.
+The official Capricornian government was ruled to be un-involved in the ELPIS machinations as well.

 The Ophiuchians also mediated the border conflict, and it was resolved with the vitae reservoir being declared as belonging within Capricornian borders.
-There were reparations to be made on both sides.
-Gilbert had derised the swiftness of it all and had something akin to “if it was solved that easily then why fight over it to begin with” to which Olive couldn’t help but agree.
+There were reparations to be made on both sides leading Gilbert to deride the swiftness of it all with a, “If it was solved that easily then why fight over it to begin with ?”—to which Olive couldn’t help but agree.

 Soon after that, a new combat medic was introduced to Werner’s division.
 His placement was followed by a sudden influx of weaponized conductors.
-The oddity was questioned by common soldiers but remained unquestioned by high-ranking officers.
-On the surface the medic’s responsibilities seemed to merely be tending to the injuries of those within the division.
+The oddity was questioned by common soldiers but suspicions were cast aside by high-ranking officers.
+On the surface the medic’s responsibilities seemed to merely be tending to the injuries of those within Werner’s division.
 However, his true responsibility lay in acting as a liaison between “the Capricornian army and certain organizations in Gemini” or so stated the official documentation Werner received a week prior to the medic’s arrival.